vycke/crinkles.dev/src/writing/enhanced-sticky-footer.md

 ## Wrapping up

 And that’s it—an enhanced sticky revealing footer!
 A little sprinkle of JavaScript runs on page load, and the result feels smoother across all page lengths.
+And whenever JavaScript is not available, the footer is just attached at the end of the page.
+Nice little *progressive enhancement*.

 Of course... if anyone figures out a pure CSS solution, I’m all ears.
 Hit me up!